phlowers/phlowers-notebooks/README.md

 #### Mechaphlowers
 - Basics: mechaphlowers_basics.ipynb
-  1. Add a power line section and display it
+  - Add a power line section and display it
-  2. Add a cable to the section and compute some parameters
+  - Add a cable to the section and compute some parameters
-  3. Add weather conditions span by span and compute associated loads
+  - Add weather conditions span by span and compute associated loads
-  4. Plot line section with external loads
+  - Plot line section with external loads
-  Issues for displaying plots ?
+  - Bonus: Issues for displaying plots ?

 #### Jupyterlite